ldurback/Research/README.md

 # Coding

 Given the general form of a polynomial, I should be able to code up Newton's Method and prove that this all works.
-Use general expression trees or an interative approach (autodifferentiation) to building functions
+Use general expression trees or an interative approach (with autodifferentiation) to building functions.
+In the interative approach, polynomials are any functions that do not involve division of x or loops that depend on the value of x